 "Too much of it was underground, from what I saw on my way through," she said, nodding.
 "I wasn't there for very long, but it did have a very oppressive feeling after a while.
 Still… This is not the worst place we have ever spent the night.
 Remember Torania?"

 Kirito grimaced.
-"That was… the seventh floor, wasn't it?
+"That was… the Seventh Floor, wasn't it?
 Yeah.
 I remember Asuna complaining we'd drown just trying to find the labyrinth."
 Their avatars couldn't feel pain, exactly, though strong enough blows could be disorienting enough he thought their minds filled in what they expected to feel.
-Climate extremes were another matter, and the jungles of the seventh floor had been way too humid.
+Climate extremes were another matter, and the jungles of the Seventh Floor had been way too humid.

 Not to mention the mosquitoes.
 I think Kayaba was feeling extra-sadistic when he set up that floor.
 Giant, swarming, hyper-aggressive mosquitoes, they'd been, and they'd made the one night their party had to sleep in the field miserable.
-It had been in a safe zone, so the oversized bugs hadn't actually been able to reach them, but the noise… Kirito had spent the entire night wishing for bug spray and mosquito netting.
+It had been in a Safe Haven, so the oversized bugs hadn't actually been able to reach them, but the noise… Kirito had spent the entire night wishing for bug spray and mosquito netting.

 It was also probably the only floor so far that had made him regret his policy of sticking to dark leather armor.
-Fighting the giant, land-dwelling piranha that had been the floor boss had been a relief after the journey just to reach it; even the swarm of dog-sized piranha that had accompanied it had seemed a small price to pay for just getting it over with.
+Fighting the giant, land-dwelling piranha that had been the Floor Boss had been a relief after the journey just to reach it; even the swarm of dog-sized piranha that had accompanied it had seemed a small price to pay for just getting it over with.

 "I have tried to stay away from jungles since, myself," Kizmel said ruefully.
 "I enjoy a good bath, but not while wearing armor.
 I suspect these mountains will be more agreeable for both of us.
 The air up here is refreshing.
 Although," she added, turning head toward him, "the wyverns probably feel the same, and will not take kindly to interlopers."